TobikoData/sqlmesh/docs/comparisons.md

 Implementing incremental models is difficult and error-prone in dbt because it does not keep track of state.

 #### Complexity
-Since there is no state in dbt, users must write and maintain subqueries to find missing date boundaries themselves:
+Since there is no state of which incremental intervals have already run in dbt, users must write and maintain subqueries to find missing date boundaries themselves:

 ```sql
 -- dbt incremental